AlQattana/smart_methods/Task 3/README.md

-# Task 2
+# Task 3

-This is my second task in smart methods internship.
+This is my third task in smart methods internship.

-In this task I have updated the robot interface with direction buttons, implemented using ajax.
+In this task I have implemented the IBM Watson's chat bot.

 ## setup